plotly/plotly.py/doc/python/axes.md

 On date or linear axes, use `ticklabelindex` to draw a label for a minor tick instead of a major tick.

-To draw the label for the minor tick before each major tick, set `ticklabelindex` -1, like in the following example.
+To draw the label for the minor tick before each major tick, set `ticklabelindex=-1`, like in the following example.

 ```python
 import plotly.express as px